How did your band choose the name “The Storytellers”?

 Do you have any recordings?

 We do have a recording, actually!
 It’s called “Magic” but it is not a recording of this band.
 The guitar player, Scott, and I recorded this CD before this band came together.
 We recorded it with the help of our friend Kurt Baumer who played the fiddle and our friend Brian Rogers who did the percussion tracks.
 I played the bass and sang and Scott played the guitar and sang.
 It was done on a small budget so it isn’t a fancy-sounding CD but I recently listened to it and really liked it.
 Hey, you have to start somewhere.
 Recording “Magic” was part of this plan we had to bring this Storytellers project into being.
 Investing the time and energy and money into making a CD had a higher quality than not recording it.
 We weren’t as good at playing music as we are now, that’s for sure, but that was sorta the point of it.
 We wanted to challenge cultural norms that say that only really accomplished musicians get to have a cool website or perform live or record a CD.
 Let me tell you, recording a CD is hard work, but very rewarding.
 The idea that one has to be very accomplished to enjoy that experience is bogus.
 We proved it.
 We’re not saying our CD is awesome or that the quality of what we’re doing is as high as seasoned professionals, but the experience was and a rich life is created through having rich experiences.
 In a nutshell, The Storytellers is an experiment in creating rich experiences that create joy and happiness for us and others and something that forces us to practice creativity, which is the stuff joy and happiness is made of.
 Why?
 Because life is short and a rich life is one marked by creating beautiful, substantive things.
-That’s why we admire great artists.
+That’s why we all admire great artists.
 Personally I admire anyone who is creating anything, even if it doesn’t move me.
 I consider our CD beautiful and substantive for many reasons.
 I’m proud of it.
 It was a starting point for everything amazing that’s happened since.
 That’s why we called it “Magic”.

 Has your music made an impact on your community?

 As far as the larger community of Los Angeles and the music scene, we have not made much of an impact.
 Not yet.
 Not that’s noticeable.
 But as i said earlier, we’re not trying to make an impact.
 We’re only trying to practice in the moment.
 That might create some larger impact.
 But as far as our closer community of the band and our friends and our families, there has been a significant and powerful impact.
 All of our lives are richer and more joyful because of our commitment to practicing our instruments, together and apart.
 It’s joyful to sing with friends.
 It’s joyful to sing for friends.
-We’ve turned many of our friends on to folk music and that’s been fun.
+We’ve turned many of our friends on to folk and bluegrass music and that’s been fun.
 Most of our friends and families knew us when we didn’t play music at all, let alone play good and play for the public.
 I think we’ve inspired some people to rethink how they’re living their lives.
 The message of The Storytellers is to create.
 To do.
 We believe it’s a richer experience to create music than to just consume it.
 We want to inspire others to pick up an instrument and learn it.
 Then get together with some friends and play together and see what happens.
 It opens up doors of opportunity and richness that aren’t there if we’re only watching and listening to others play.
 It’s really a cool thing to enjoy other people’s creativity but it can’t stand up to being creative yourself.
 Music is art and art has the ability to inspire us.
 That’s the purpose of it.
 We call God “the Creator” and that says a lot about the importance of creativity in our lives.
 Bands like The Beatles and The Grateful Dead produce art so good it makes us want to be better people.
 That’s powerful.
 Our music does that for me and some other people I love.
 I have all the confidence in the world that if our band stays honest and true and authentic – and we practice – our influence and message will reach more people.